spbrooks74/airflow/README.md

-# airflow
+# Airflow
-This is an example of airflow in a docker
+This is an example of airflow in a docker.